enny1170/PartitioningEfCore/Readme.md

 # PartitioningEfCore

 This project demonstrates the implementation of database partitioning with Entity Framework Core.
+Because Table-Partitioning is not supported by EfCore for SQL-Server migrations.
 Database partitioning is a technique to divide large databases into smaller, more manageable parts, improving performance and maintainability.

 ## Features

-- **Partitioning**: Implementation of database partitioning with EF Core.
+- **EfCoreMigrationExtensions**: Implementation of addtional and changed Migration Operation for SQL-Server.
-- **Examples**: Includes sample code to illustrate partitioning.
-- **Documentation**: Detailed documentation on implementation and usage.
+- **database**: Shows the use of the Attribute on Table Base
+- **migrations**: Shows the use oft the new Operations.
+See also the PartitiontestContext, how to use the extensions in your context.

 ## Prerequisites